Sunday, 27 July 2025

 Leonardo’s Study of a Horse showcases his devotion to anatomy and form.

-The soft gradation of graphite brings out subtle shadows along the flanks and joints.
+The soft gradation of graphite brings out subtle shadows along the flanks and joints, giving the form a three-dimensional quality.

-Leonardo uses line variation—thicker in darker areas and lighter where light hits—to model the volume.
+Leonardo masterfully employs line variation—using thicker lines in darker areas and lighter ones where the light hits—to model the volume and weight of the animal.

 2. Jean-Auguste-Dominique Ingres – Study for Madame Moitessier (c.
 1850)